 A B O U T

 After studying classical guitar, piano, jazz guitar and composition at the world-renowned Chetham's School of Music for seven years, Alexandra Whittingham gained a scholarship to study at the Royal Academy of Music in London.
-Having graduated with first class honours and the Timothy Gilson Guitar Prize in 2019, she has returned to the Royal Academy where her master's degree is supported by the Hattori Foundation and Help Musicians UK.
+Having graduated with first class honours and the Timothy Gilson Guitar Prize in 2019, she has returned to the Royal Academy where her master's degree is supported by the Hattori Foundation, Help Musicians UK and the Drake Calleja Trust.

 During her time at Chetham's, Alexandra had many opportunities to play with various ensembles, such as string quartets, guitar duets and jazz groups, which resulted in her becoming a member of Wigan Youth Jazz Orchestra.
 With the orchestra came the opportunity to tour Germany and Czech Republic, where they sold out various venues within the two countries.